Peter Westmacott: Career

 Westmacott joined the Foreign and Commonwealth Office in 1972, and his first overseas posting was as Second Secretary at Tehran, Iran, in 1974.
 In 1978, he was sent to the European Commission in Brussels, and from 1980 to 1984 he was in Paris.
 After a period in London he was in Ankara as Head of Chancery from 1987.

 In 1990, he was Deputy Private Secretary to the Prince of Wales, and in 1993 was sent to Washington to serve as a Counsellor.
 Later postings included Director for the Americas in the Foreign and Commonwealth Office, and Deputy Under Secretary of State.

 From 2002 to 2006, Westmacott was HM Ambassador to Turkey.

 Formerly HM Ambassador to France since 2007, Westmacott took over as HM Ambassador to the United States in January 2012.
 In 2015, Westmacott was paid a salary of between £170,000 and £174,999 by the Foreign Office, making him one of the 328 most highly paid people in the British public sector at that time.

 Personal life

 Westmacott was educated at Taunton School before going to New College, Oxford.
 In 1972, Westmacott married Angela Lugg, with whom he had two sons and a daughter.
-In 2001, he married Susan Nemazee.
+In 2001, he married an American, Susan Nemazee.

-Westmacott's father was Ian Westmacott, a reverend, and his mother was named Rosemary (née Watney).
+Westmacott's father was Ian Westmacott, a clergyman, and his mother was named Rosemary (née Watney).
 His cousin, Captain Herbert Westmacott MC, was killed during a gunfight with the Provisional Irish Republican Army in Belfast in 1980.